Manuel Domínguez (politician): Cultural life

 Domínguez was a prominent writer and orator, with works in fiction, history and law.
 H. G. Warren called him the "foremost literary figure of the Colorado Era".
 (Note: The Colorado era lasted between 1878 (Candido Bareiro's election) and 1904, when, after the Liberal Revolution, the Liberal Party took power.)
 His book "El Alma de la Raza" [The Race's Soul] contains an essay on the martial history of the Paraguayan people titled "Causas del Heroísmo Paraguayo" [Reasons for Paraguayan Heroism], which goes as far as Aleixo Garcia's invasion of the Inca Empire together with a Guaraní army in the 16th century.
 He spent much of his time in the capital's archives, looking for evidence both for his own scholarly pursuits and to bulk up Paraguay's claim to the Chaco.

 He was a permanent member of the prestigious Instituto Paraguayo, the country's then-foremost intellectual association.
 In it, he sustained a debate between the late 1900s and early 1910s with the Spanish anarchist Rafael Barrett over the living conditions of the Paraguayan peasantry.

 Later life and death

 He first married Manuela González Filisbert, and then later Carmen Urbieta Peña.

-He died in Asunción in 29 October 1935, a few months after the victorious conclusion of the Chaco War versus Bolivia, which finally settled the border disputes that were the key point of his work as a diplomat.
+He died in Asunción on 29 October 1935, a few months after the victorious conclusion of the Chaco War versus Bolivia, which finally settled the border disputes that were the key point of his work as a diplomat.